Tanmoy-Rath/misc/R/UDEMY/strings.md

 <hr>

 grep() works on a **vector of strings**.
-It returns (with value=TRUE) those strings (as a vector) in the input vector inside whom the pattern occurs.
+It returns (with value=TRUE) those strings (as a vector) in the input vector of strings inside whom the pattern occurs.
 Otherwise it returns the input vector indices of the strings, inside whom the pattern is found to occur.

 ```R
 > grep("my", parts, ignore.case=TRUE, value=TRUE)